smartemailing/types/README.md

 - [Enum-extractable types](./src/CountryCode.php) - You do not have to implement constructor here, just add your `public static` members.
 - [Composite (Array-extractable)](./src/Address.php) - Handy for forms-data or API requests validation

-One more thought - if you think your new type may be useful for others, please, contribute! 🖖
+One more thought - if you think your new type will be useful for others, please, contribute!

 ## How to contribute

-*Thank you for your interest in improving Types!️* ❤
+Thank you for your interest in improving Types!️ ❤️ 🖖

-Before you open new pull request, please, make sure you did not forget to **write tests** for it.
+Before you open pull request, please, make sure you did not forget to **write tests** for your code.

 Then run following commands: